-In a world full of advertisements and competing messages, even the truth can get drowned out.
+In a world full of advertisements and competing messages, beautiful church graphic design keeps you from getting drowned out.
 People are more drawn to beautiful things than they are to meaningful things.

 “If only some churches realized there’s more to communicating the gospel than a sermon on a Sunday.” – Elizabeth Webster.